yugabyte/yugabyte-db/README.md

 ## Overview

-- **Apache AGE is currently being developed for the PostgreSQL 11 release** and will support PostgreSQL 12 and 13 in 2021 and all the future releases of PostgreSQL.
+- **Apache AGE is currently being developed for the PostgreSQL 11 release** and will support PostgreSQL 12, 13 and all the future releases of PostgreSQL.
 - Apache AGE supports the openCypher graph query language.
 - Apache AGE enables querying multiple graphs at the same time.
 - Apache AGE will be enhanced with an aim to support all of the key features of AgensGraph (PostgreSQL fork extended with graph DB functionality).